haiyun-he/haiyun-he.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am currently a postdoc at Cornell University, working with [Prof. Ziv Goldfeld](https://people.ece.cornell.edu/zivg/) from [ECE](https://www.ece.cornell.edu/ece) and [Prof. Christina Lee Yu](https://cleeyu.orie.cornell.edu) from [ORIE](https://www.orie.cornell.edu/orie).
 I am honored to be funded by the [Center for Applied Mathematics](https://www.cam.cornell.edu/cam) postdoctoral fellowship.
-Before joining Cornell, I obtained my PhD degree in Electrical and Computer Engineering from [National University of Singapore](https://www.nus.edu.sg) in Oct.
+Before joining Cornell, I obtained my PhD degree in Electrical and Computer Engineering from [National University of Singapore](https://www.nus.edu.sg) in Sep.
 2022, advised by [Prof. Vincent Y. F. Tan](https://vyftan.github.io/index.html).

 My recent research interests lie in the intersection of information theory and machine learning, including but not limited to:
 - Hypothesis testing